kritikthakur/Food-Ordering-Site-/project/README.md

-Project Name: Food Ordering Site
+Project Name :- Food ordering site
-Team Name: The Rebels
+Team Name :- The Rebels
-Team Members:
+Team Members :-
-Kritik Thakur
+1. Kritik Thakur
-Harsh Wadhwa
+2. Harsh Wadhwa
-Krishna Bhardwaj
+3. Krishna Bhardwaj

-Project Description:
+Project Description :-
-Welcome to Berger Hut – a sleek and user-friendly food ordering website tailored for burger enthusiasts.
-Developed using HTML, CSS, and JavaScript, this project offers a seamless experience where users can explore a curated burger menu and place orders with ease.
+Welcome to Berger Hut, a simple and stylish food ordering website designed for burger lovers!
+Built using HTML, CSS, and JavaScript, this project simulates an online platform where users can browse a burger menu and place orders.

-Tech Stack:
+Tech Stack
-HTML – Provides the structural foundation of the web pages CSS – Delivers styling and responsive layout JavaScript – Handles dynamic interactions and shopping cart functionality
+HTML – Structure of the web pages

-License:
+CSS – Styling and layout
+JavaScript – Dynamic interactions and cart logic

+ License
-This project is open source and freely available for use and modification.
+This project is open source and free to use